sa-tre/satre-specification/docs/source/pillars/information_governance.md

   - Mandatory
 ```

-### Internal Audit and Reporting
+### Internal Audit

-_The independent examination of the organisation and reporting on adherence to standards and stated processes._
+_An independent evaluation process within the TRE organisation that assesses and improves its internal controls, risk management, and governance.._

 ```{list-table}
 :header-rows: 1